 - Fruity Reeverb 2 (Reverb Effect)

 - Fruity Delay 3 (Delay Effect)

-Each of these require a lesson on how the various FX types works, so click the above links to see some great resources on those.
+Each of these requires a lesson on how the various FX types works, so click the above links to see some great resources on those.

 Settings and Other Features

 Now those are the 5 main sections of FL Studio, but there are some key features beyond this that will help you to start creating music.